total-typescript/total-typescript-book/book-content/book.md

 ```typescript
 let albumTitle = "Midnights";
 let isReleased = true;
 let trackCount = 13;
 ```

-We didn’t add the annotations, but there’s no error.
+We didn’t add the annotations, but TypeScript isn't complaining.
 What’s going on?

 Try hovering your cursor over each variable.